neutrons/multiphonon/paper/paper.md

-multiphonon is a python package that calculates phonon density of states from inelastic neutron scattering (see, for example [@FultzINSbook]) spectrum from powder sample.
+multiphonon is a python package that calculates phonon density of states from inelastic neutron scattering (see, for example [@FultzINSbook]) spectrum from a powder sample.
-The algorithm is a self-consistent iterative procedure until the measured spectrum can be accounted for by the one-phonon scattering, multi-phonon scattering, and multiple scattering from the deduced phonon density of states, assuming incoherent approximation
+The algorithm is a self-consistent iterative procedure that finishes when the measured spectrum can be accounted for by the one-phonon scattering, multi-phonon scattering, and multiple scattering from the deduced phonon density of states, assuming incoherent approximation
 (Appendix of [@KreschNickel2007] and Section 6.5 "Calculation of Multiphonon Scattering" of [@FultzINSbook]).

 -![S(Q,E) -> DOS](sqe2dos.png)

-# References
-paper.bib

 # Notice of Copyright
 This manuscript has been authored by UT-Battelle, LLC under Contract